 “I usually won’t place a vending machine in an apartment building of less than 40–50 units.
 Whether it's to get change for doing laundry or just to buy a single snack or cold beverage rather than go to the store, sales are usually worthwhile.” - Brian Chung, CEO & Co-Founder of Alabaster

-One of the most significant elements to consider is whether or not there is enough foot traffic to make your vending machine a profitable venture?
+Is there enough foot traffic to make your vending machine a profitable venture?

-A small office building could not provide enough visitors to make it worthwhile, but a prime location outside a football stadium could have hundreds of people walking by multiple times a week.
+Why does it matter?
+A small office building won’t provide enough visitors to make it worthwhile – but outside a football stadium, there will be hundreds of people walking by multiple times a week.

-The best way to evaluate foot traffic is to put on your detective hat and stake out the area and watch how many people walk by - especially at the expected peak times.
+The best way to evaluate foot traffic is to put on your detective hat and stake out the area.
+Watch how many people walk by, especially at the expected peak times.

-Peak times could be different for different areas.
+Remember: peak times may be different from one area to the next.
 Think about the morning commute for people leaving a train station or evenings in a busy downtown area with lots of bars.